nn1854/Data-and-Code-A2/README.md

 To do:
 - Allowing enemies to be taken down by projectiles
 - Adding music and sound effects to the game
-- Adding an enemy to chase the player increasing difficulty
 - Adding more levels to the game

 ## Acknowledgements